abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_5_Data_Structures/Lecture_5.md

 - O(n) is the representation of how many steps will take to find a number.

-- Linked list dont lose time on intertion but it does in searching.
+- Linked list don't lose time on insertion but it does in searching.

 - appending is better as it goes to the end of the list and running will be O(n).